 *US Census Bureau, Current Population Survey, Annual Social and Economic Supplement 2003-2020, Table A-6

 “As more local communities continue to go digital and develop, people have less need for seeking employment outside of their 100-mile radius.
-And so, local moving trends in 2019 have reached a new high, with a total of 45.5 % of moves being within 100 miles.”
-“Moving Trends & Relocation Industry Analysis,” Movers Development,
+And so, local moving trends in 2019 have reached a new high, with 45.5 % of moves being within 100 miles.”
+“Moving Trends & Relocation Industry Analysis,” Movers Development, July 20, 2020

-Migration trends help customers determine the positive or negatives about transitions to a new state.
+Migration trends help customers determine the positives or negatives of transitions to a new state.
 Considerations include:

 “We encourage our customers to consider whether or not their desired locations can support higher population levels.
 If not, they may want to consider other strong alternatives.
 It takes time to build an infrastructure to support a large increase in population.
 For example, Austin, Texas is going through infrastructure growing pains now,” says Tim Helenthal, Chairman and CEO of National Van Lines.

 For the moving industry, these trends affect operational strategies.
 Since cross-country moves have declined, driver recruitment is impacted.
-Moves, relegated to specific locations, such as Florida or Texas, result in a large number of trucks traveling to one location and/or region.
+Moves are relegated to specific locations, such as Florida or Texas, resulting in a large number of trucks traveling to one location and/or region.
 This scenario puts a logistical strain on the industry.

-In the past, drivers may be away from home weeks at a time.
-The current patterns set-up drivers to do shorter trips and potentially be at home more.
+In the past, drivers may be away from home for weeks at a time.
+The current patterns set up drivers to make shorter trips and potentially be at home more.
 Recruiting is happening in key states and regions.
 More regional opportunities open up for drivers.
 For local movers, shorter moves can mean a boom.

 New truck driver skills are needed to meet industry changes.